mosip/documentation/docs/build-and-deploy/README.md

 ## Build backend services

-[esignet-core](https://github.com/mosip/esignet/tree/master/esignet-core) and [esignet-service](https://github.com/mosip/esignet/tree/master/esignet-service) modules use Maven as the build tool. [esignet-service](https://github.com/mosip/esignet/tree/master/esignet-service) is a spring-boot application that hosts all the REST endpoints.
+Modules under [esignet](https://github.com/mosip/esignet/tree/master) use Maven as the build tool. [esignet-service](https://github.com/mosip/esignet/tree/master/esignet-service) is a spring-boot application that hosts all the REST endpoints.

 **Prerequisite**